Gender Pay Report

 In line with the Equality Act 2010, which requires companies with over 250 employees to disclose their gender pay gap on an annual basis, the Wasdell Group is pleased to announce its latest results.
 The Group remains committed to closing the underlying gap.

 Mean hourly difference between male and female employees – 28%

-As in the previous year, Wasdell Packaging is required to report its gender pay information as shown above and on the government website.
+As in previous years, The Wasdell Group is required to report its gender pay information as shown above and on the Government website.

-Prior year detailed analysis recalculating the gender gap for just the second, third and fourth quartiles showed the pay gap to be just 1%.
-Career progression within the company is not restricted by gender or any other criteria as the company promotes based on skills and experience.
+Detailed analysis over previous years, which recalculated the gender gap for just the second, third and fourth quartiles, showed the pay gap to be just 1%.
+Career progression within the company is not restricted by gender or any other criteria, and the Company promotes employees based on skills, competence and experience.

-As a company we are satisfied that all necessary steps are undertaken to ensure positions throughout the company are taken irrespective of gender.
+As a Company, we are satisfied that all necessary steps are being undertaken to ensure that positions throughout the Company are filled irrespective of gender.